andre-ye/uni/docs/phil/phil-401c/readings.md

 - Prisoner's dilemma: (Fink, Fink) is the Nash equilibrium because each player is better off finking than remaining quiet.
 - Tragedy of the commons

+### Rationalizability
+Page 397 in PDF

+- How can we understand players' introspective analysis of others' rational behavior?
+- A player's action is rational if it maximizes their payoff given beliefs about the other players' actions.